 Successful companies are committed to values and goals that set them apart from their competitors.
 For example, a company that makes children’s toys might owe its success to the fact that its products are made locally, as opposed to overseas.
 Another company might offer 24/7 customer service while its competitors take an average of twenty minutes just to pick up the phone.

 On one end, these elements could be somewhat restrictive.
 Making products locally costs a lot of money, and offering 24/7 customer service is very stressful.
-But if these companies were to abandon their values, their customers might very well abandon them in return.
+But if these companies were to abandon their values, their customers might very well leave them in return.
 Sometimes, your core values are just as important as the quality of your offerings.

 Is Your Success Consistent or Temporary?

 It’s only natural to develop a growth mindset when business is on the upswing.
 But is this spike in customers gradual or sudden?
-At first, the latter scenario suggests that all these new customers have finally realized how amazing your business is.
+At first, the latter scenario suggests that all these new customers have finally realized how fantastic your business is.
 From this day forward, they will pretend that your competitors do not exist.
 However, an increase in business could have nothing to do with the quality of your offerings.
 It could be entirely attributed to seasonality, market fluctuation, or simply the allure of a new, local business in town.
 Thus, you should probably wait a few more months to determine if the change is temporary.
 If so, you might not be ready for growth just yet.

 Have You Groomed Top Employees for Leadership?

 When businesses grow, the business leader has less time to oversee operations.
-This responsibility must therefore be given to someone else.
+This responsibility must, therefore, be given to someone else.

 Research has found that promoting current employees to leadership positions poses less risk than recruiting outside hires, regardless of their experience.
 For this reason, a company that is prepared to grow should already know which employees have the potential to be great leaders.
 This employee has taken on increasingly demanding roles and has inherited the business leader’s dedication to the business.